MBlenn/BOINC/BOINC instancer/README.md

 A host just needs the script itself and an archive containing client and account configuration files.

 #### Limitations
 - starts BOINC instances under root for now (*to be fixed*)

+[...]
+More documentation to come during next days!